Computer and mobile threats

 How we protect you

-• We use digital certificates that verify that you're connected to our official internet banking website.
+• We use digital certificates that verify that you're connected to our official online banking website.
 These certificates also confirm that all communication between you and Kiwibank is encrypted and therefore secure.

-• Our internet banking security team monitors internet banking transactions and looks out for unusual transactions.
-You may receive a call from a member of our monitoring team to verify a payment made using internet banking.
+• Our online banking security team monitors online banking transactions and looks for unusual transactions.
+You may receive a call from a member of our monitoring team to verify a payment made using online banking.

-• If your internet banking password is entered incorrectly three times, access to internet banking will be blocked.
+• If your online banking password is entered incorrectly three times, access to your online banking will be blocked.
 This prevents anyone from making multiple attempts to guess your password.

-• The pages you visit while logged in to internet banking are not cached.
+• The pages you visit while logged in to online banking aren't cached.
 This means that other people can't use your computer to view your bank account details by selecting the browser back button.

 Helpful resources